That injury is taking up a lot of your time…

 Many people are anxious about reporting work injuries.
 In some cases, they’re afraid that their employer will retaliate against them.
 Or perhaps they are afraid of “suing” their job.

 Reporting a work injury only means that you are reporting your injury.
 It isn’t the same as suing your employer or even bringing them to mediation.
 It is not even a commitment on your part to seek compensation (nor is meeting with an attorney).

+Reporting a work injury as soon as possible, and leaving a detailed paper trail after your accident, greatly improves your potential case.
 Think of an injury report like a bookmark.
 By reporting a work injury to your employer, you are simply making an official record of the incident in case you need to refer back to it.